samcoveney/mmserp/README.md

 HDF5 files are use to keep everything organized.

-The first task is to transfer a simulation ready mesh to a new HDF5 file.
+* `mmserp_meshToHDF5` - save a mesh into a new HDF5 file

-Take a look at the script `mmserp_meshToHDF5`.
-It assumes that the mesh is stored in some specific files, that can be inferred by reading the code in the script.
-When you have your mesh stored in this way, call this script.

-TODO: remove LGE dependancy in `mmserp_meshToHDF5` and `mmserp_viewMesh`

-TODO: rewrite to extract data from these datasets https://zenodo.org/record/5801337#

-The script `mmserp_browseHDF5` can be used to graphically browse the HDF5 contents in the command line.
+* `mmserp_browseHDF5` - graphically browse the HDF5 file

-The script `mmserp_duplicateHDF5` can be used to create a new HDF5 file from an existing one, copying across only the mesh data.
+* `mmserp_duplicateHDF5` - create a new HDF5 file, containing only mesh related data, from an existing HDF5 file (requires that the eigenproblem has been solved)

 ## Solving the Laplacian eigenproblem